BarskiTeam/BostarDecksWeb/docs/api.rst

     }

-Get flashCards from one deck
+Get flashcards from one deck
 ****************************
 EXAMPLE:
 `</api/v1/deck/1/flashcards/>`_